kroneman/kroneman-io-astro/src/content/posts/2023-04-17-outside-in-testing.md

 ## Context

-I found myself starting a project recently where the business rules of the application were quite clear, and the value of the functionality had already been proven.
+I found myself starting a project recently where the business rules of the application were quite clear.
+Further, the value and viability of the idea had already been proven.
 I had to get something out the door quickly and my first instinct is typically "I'll write the tests later", but this rarely works out.
-From what I've gathered, there's a different strategy to writing tests for an "Immature" project, than when it "Matures".
+Rather, by focusing on integration tests, the speed penalty of writing tests will pay for itself as your application scales.

 ### Approaches to testing